 - May I require employees who have not accumulated two weeks of vacation leave to use their earned but unused sick leave instead?

 A serious health condition means an illness, injury, impairment, or physical or mental condition of a patient that involves inpatient care in a hospital, hospice, or residential medical care facility.
 This includes any period of incapacity (e.g., inability to work, attend school, or perform other regular daily activities) or any subsequent treatment in connection with such inpatient care; or continuing treatment by a physician/practitioner.
-Unless complications arise, cosmetic treatments, the common cold, influenza, earaches, upset stomach, minor ulcers, and headaches other than migraine, are examples of conditions that do not meet the definition of a serious health condition for purposes of Paid Family Leave.
+Unless complications arise, cosmetic treatments, the common cold, influenza, earaches, upset stomach, minor ulcers, and headaches other than migraine, are examples of conditions that do not meet the definition of a serious health condition for purposes of PFL.

 - Is an employee eligible for PFL benefits if they have to provide care for a sick relative (child, parent, parent-in-law, grandparent, grandchild, sibling, spouse or registered domestic partner) that is out-of-state or out-of-the-country?